leanix/leanix-k8s-connector/README.md

 ## Overview

 The LeanIX Kubernetes Connector (Integration Hub self start) runs in the Kubernetes cluster as a container itself and collects information from the cluster like namespaces, deployments, pods, etc. The information are sanitized and brought into the LDIF (LeanIX Data Interchange Format) format that LeanIX understands.
 If custom storage backend is enabled, The output then is stored in the `kubernetes.ldif` file that gets imported into LeanIX.
 The progress is updated to Integration Hub datasource.
-The Integration API run is taken care by Integration Hub.
+The Integration IrisApi run is taken care by Integration Hub.

 ## Getting started